MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/admin-assign-role-groups.md

 For more information on how to link an AAD Group to a dynamics team see the [Manage group teams - Power Platform](https://docs.microsoft.com/power-platform/admin/manage-group-teams).
 When setting a value for  **membership type** by selecting one of the options (Members/Members&Guests/Guests/Owners) be aware that this determines which users in the group will flow into the Dynamics 365 team.
 Setting the **membership type** is similar to setting a pass-through filter.
 If membership type: “members” is selected and a guest is added to the group, the guest will not flow down into a team that has a membership type of “members”.
 This guest will not inherit the role from the Dynamics 365 Group Team.

+Two options are available for assigning roles to a team.
+- Option 1 is to **add people** to a role using groups.
+In this case these additions must be made to the Basic User role and any additional roles that are to be modified.
+This is the best option if many Dynamics 365 Group Teams need to have a role assigned.
+- Option 2 is to modify the Dynamics 365 Group Team to **add one or more roles**.
+This is the best option if a small number of Dynamics 365 Group Teams require modification.

 ### Assign Dynamics 365 Guides Roles to the Team - Option 1

 Update the Dynamics 365 Guides roles to include the Dynamics 365 Group Team that was created in the step above using the [Power Platform admin centre](https://admin.powerplatform.microsoft.com/environments).